Hxu1203/Team-ds/README.md

         -Can we quantify those statistics?
         -How we define strongest?
 Do teams with stronger offense players score more goals?
-ANd do teams with stronger goalkeepers receive fewer goals?-Hanyang
+And do teams with stronger goalkeepers receive fewer goals?-Hanyang ✅

-Create three more high level questions!

-Add your tasks here!!